Today's Monday • 6 mins read

 Prescription Nootropics

-Some ADHD medications, like Adderall, Concerta, and Strattera may have overlapping effects (improving focus and reducing impulsiveness) as those by nootropics.
+Some ADHD medications, like Adderall, Concerta, and Strattera may have overlapping effects (improving focus and reducing impulsiveness) with those of nootropics.

 Free alternatives to nootropics:

-Do not expect a nootropic to fix your cognitive capacity if you are taking yourself through 4 hours of sleep and 16 hours sitting on a chair each day.
+Do not expect a nootropic to fix your cognitive capacity if you are getting yourself through 4 hours of sleep and 16 hours sitting on a chair each day.

 Eating a balanced diet, exercising regularly, and getting plenty of rest, sunshine, and social love are basic requirements for good physical and mental health.